jeong-jasonji/CXR_MTL_CAC/README.md

 # MLT_CAC classification

-Standalone codebase for CAC classification from DICOM CXRs through multi-task learning
+Standalone codebase for *AI-CXR (Chest X-Ray) Opportunistic Screening Model for Coronary Artery Calcium Deposition: A Multi-Objective Model With Multi-Modal Data Fusion*.
+The repo contains training and inference code using DICOM CXRs.

 # Requirements
 All libraries required for the code is listed in the requirements.txt